Jayhui-q/hanabi-comp-convs/comp_convs.md

 ## 3p Duck (5 Suits) 10/26
 ### General Notes
 * All hyphenated conventions apply unless this document conflicts with hyphenated, in which case conventions in this document take precedence.
-See https://github.com/Zamiell/hanabi-conventions/blob/master/variant-specific/Duck.md and https://github.com/Zamiell/hanabi-conventions/blob/master/variant-specific/No_Positive_Clues.md (In particular, 1’s promise, 3 discharge, and 4 charm)
+See [Duck](https://github.com/Zamiell/hanabi-conventions/blob/master/variant-specific/Duck.md) and [No Positive Clues](https://github.com/Zamiell/hanabi-conventions/blob/master/variant-specific/No_Positive_Clues.md) (In particular, 1’s promise, 3 discharge, and 4 charm)
 * Keep an eye out for occupied play clues

 ### Conventions Switched Off